BayHyn/astrbot_plugin_SendBlessings/README_en.md

 ## 📖 Introduction

 **SendBlessings** is an automated festival blessings plugin designed for [AstrBot](https://github.com/AstrBotDevs/AstrBot).
-It can automatically detect Chinese statutory holidays and, on the first day of each holiday, send festive blessings with beautifully generated images to specified QQ groups and friends.
+It automatically detects Chinese statutory holidays and broadcasts festive blessings with beautifully generated images to all friends and groups on the first day of the holiday.
+Additionally, it sends a warm "back-to-work" reminder on the evening of the last day of the holiday.

 The plugin features powerful image generation capabilities, dynamically creating blessing images based on the holiday theme, and supports using LLMs (Large Language Models) to generate personalized blessing messages.

 ## ✨ Features

 -   **Automatic Holiday Detection**: Automatically fetches and caches statutory holiday information for the current year, requiring no manual intervention.
+-   **Dual Blessing Modes**:
--   **Scheduled Blessing Sending**: Automatically triggers and sends blessings in the early morning of each statutory holiday.
+    -   **Holiday Start**: Automatically broadcasts blessings to all friends and groups in the early morning of each statutory holiday.
+    -   **Holiday End**: Sends a warm "back-to-work" reminder at a specified time (default: 22:00) on the last day of the holiday.
--   **Dynamic Image Generation**: Utilizes the [OpenRouter](https://openrouter.ai/) API and configurable image generation models (like `Google Gemini`) to dynamically generate unique blessing images for each holiday.
+-   **Dynamic Image Generation**: Utilizes the [OpenRouter](https://openrouter.ai/) API and configurable image generation models (like `Google Gemini`) to dynamically generate unique images for each blessing scenario.
--   **Intelligent Blessing Messages**: Optionally uses the configured LLM to generate more personalized and human-like blessing messages.
+-   **Intelligent Blessing Messages**: Optionally uses the configured LLM to generate more personalized and human-like blessing messages for both scenarios.
--   **Flexible Target Configuration**: Supports configuring separate lists of QQ groups and QQ friends to receive blessings.
+-   **Broadcast Mode**: All blessings are automatically sent to all groups and friends the bot is in, requiring no tedious configuration.
 -   **Reference Image Support**: Supports using local images as style or content references when generating images.
 -   **Administrator Tools**: Provides a rich set of administrator commands for testing, reloading data, and manually sending blessings.